 Remember, you are likely going to have to see this other parent for years and years to come.
 It doesn’t end at 18.
 There are graduations, weddings, grandchildren events, and countless other times where you will likely need to be in the same room as your ex.
 Your kids, even as adults, do not want to have to eliminate one parent from the special events in their lives to avoid the drama.

-Here are a few co-parenting tips if you are dealing with someone who is difficult to co-parent with:
+Here are a few co-parenting tips if you are dealing with someone difficult to co-parent:

-- Understand that your ex is going to make mistakes and not follow the plan exactly.
 Life happens to all of us.
 Sometimes we get flat tires, cars will not start, or the kids simply cannot find their shoes.
 Does this mean that being an hour late on a routine basis is okay?
 Not at all.
 But if once in a while the ex is late for an exchange, drops the kids off at school 10 minutes after the bell rang, or even flat out forgets a game, let it go.
 If there is a repeated and blatant disregard for the parenting plan, then you have a problem.
-The occasional mistake is not going to sway a Judge to punish the other parent and can even make you look a little petty in certain circumstances.
+The occasional mistake will not sway a Judge to punish the other parent and can even make you look a little petty in certain circumstances.
 If the mistakes are few and far between, let it go.
-You do not need the drama and stress in your life, and the joy of getting divorced is that their problems are no longer your problems.
+You do not need the drama and stress in your life, and the joy of getting divorced is that their problems are no longer yours.

-The bottom line is that you need to obey the golden rule when it comes to co-parentings: treat your ex the way you would like to be treated.
+The bottom line is that you need to obey the golden rule regarding co-parentings: treat your ex the way you would like to be treated.
 You do not have to like this person, but you do have to raise children with them.